avocet-ibis/avocet-ibis.github.io/_pages/about.md

 <br>

 ![RNSS](/images/about.jpg){: .align-center}
-*A Red-naped Sapsucker I photographed in the Magdalena Mountains of New Mexico.*

 ## About
 Howdy!
 I am a naturalist currently based in Grand Lake, CO.
 I spend most of my free time exploring the Intermountain West, familiarizing myself with the local flora and fauna.
 This blog is mostly an exercise in writing, but also a way to document what I wonder upon.